 To nullify the accusation of the victim and the prosecutor, you can argue about having the lack or complete absence of intent.
 Prove that you are innocent, and the jury will take your side.

 Arguing that you are not the person the police have been looking for can also act as a defense in court.
 Sometimes, mistaken identity happens when the policemen find the wrong person who’s not involved in the case.
 False accusations will also save you if your lawyer can prove that you are innocent.

 If you have the consent of the owner, and it has been proven in the court, you will most likely win the case.
 Being allowed by the owner means that your acts are not illegal or unauthorized.

 Book a Free Consultation Now

 To help you settle your case, get legal help from a professional property crime defense attorney now.
-Lee Law Group, P.C. offers legal services that prevent defendants from being convicted.
+Lee Law Group offers legal services that prevent defendants from being convicted.
 They will work hard to get the best results for your case.
-Lee Law Group, P.C. will be with you as you take every step in winning the case and canceling your property crime charges.
+Lee Law Group will be with you as you take every step in winning the case and canceling your property crime charges.
 Our Guatay lawyers are committed to serving you with decades of experience and specialization in the field.
 Book a free consultation now!

 Contact Lee Law Group at (619) 349-1588 if you have legal questions or you want to know more about the crime you’re involved in.